maxonrow/mxw-sdk-js/docs/api-2providers.rst

 Network Provider
 ****************

-A network provider extracts a connection to the blockchain, for issuing queries and sending signed state-changing transactions.
+A network provider is an abstracts connection to the blockchain, for issuing queries and sending signed state-changing transactions.

 The *JsonRpcProvider* allows you to connect to blockchain nodes that you